RemiRigal/Plex-Auto-Languages/README.md

     # A notification is sent whenever a language change is performed
     enable: true
     # An array of Apprise configurations, see Apprise docs for more information: https://github.com/caronc/apprise
+    # The array 'users' can be specified in order to link notification URLs with specific users
+    #   Defaults to all users if not present
+    # The array 'events' can be specified in order to get notifications only for specific events
+    #   Valid event values: "play_or_activity" "new_episode" "updated_episode" "scheduler"
+    #   Defaults to all events if not present
     apprise_configs:
-      # This URL will be notified of all changes
+      # This URL will be notified of all changes during all events
       - "discord://webhook_id/webhook_token"
       # These URLs will only be notified of language change for users "MyUser1" and "MyUser2"
       - urls: